 Keep Your Credentials Organized with Nurse Backpack

 Though LinkedIn is a powerful tool for nurses, verifying the data in your profile (and keeping the information up-to-date) can seem like a full-time job.
-Nurse Backpack aims to change all that with an innovative app that keeps all your credentials in one place.
-Check out the Nurse Backpack app if you are interested in a better way to track and share your credentials with employers and recruiters.
+Nurse Backpack aims to change all that with a mobile app that keeps all your professional documents in one place.
+Check out the Nurse Backpack app if you are interested in a better way to manage your paperwork.